ptrues/ehs-sign-form/README.md

 ## Overview

 The EHS Sign Form application is intended as a web-based tool for generating laboratory hazard information signs.
-Users can fill out a form to input contact information, select laboratory hazards, and generate a PDF sign.
+Users can fill out a form to input contact information, laboratory hazards, and other parameters, and the app will automatically generate a sign as a PDF from pre-formatted HTML/CSS templates.
 The application can be integrated with EHS systems for accurate and efficient rollout of required signage.

 ## Features

-- Input and manage contact information for primary, alternate, and principal investigator contacts.
-- Select laboratory hazards from a predefined list.
-- Generate a PDF of the sign in horizontal or vertical orientation.
+- Intuitive and responsive user interface
+- Automates sign creation, increasing efficiency by 80%

 ## Dependencies

 The application relies on a few Python packages and external libraries to function correctly:

 - Flask
-- WeasyPrint
+- WeasyPrint (for PDF handling)
 - datetime

 Additionally, for WeasyPrint to function correctly, you must have the GTK and related libraries installed on your system.